Book Now

 SRT applies Microcurrent Point stimulation (MPS), a patented solution that increases inter-cellular metabolism, protein synthesis and healing functioning to re-awaken the skin's ability to self-generate.

-There are many more complications after cosmetic surgery, sometimes seromas can be developed as other complications.
+There are many more complications after cosmetic surgery, and seromas is one of them.
 A seroma is a collection of serum (also known as lymph fluid) within a cavity inside the body.
 In a few words, a seroma is a fluid-filled pocket that may appear after surgery.
-It can be prevented and treated with Manual Lymphatic Drainage (MLD) if you have your drainage done 24 hours after surgery or in the same week of the procedure.
+It can be prevented and treated with Manual Lymphatic Drainage (MLD).

 Other common cosmetic surgery that results in seromas include: